How it works

 biid adheres to the OpenID Connect standard for sharing identity data whilst leaving the user in control of his or her own personal information.

-Our platform can also be deployed as a federated eIDAS-Node in a Proxy Service or Middleware configuration, to provide authentication services across borders.
+Our platform can also be deployed as a federated eIDAS-Node, providing authentication services across borders.

 Open Banking, PSD2 and GDPR